5 Things to Consider When Starting an eCommerce Site

 As a seller of products, you should consider a product website over a service website.
 This is because the products you're selling should meet your customers' expectations, which means having them in stock.

 Websites are designed to sell various products and usually require an order form, a payment processing system, and an inventory system.
-If you’re selling products, it’s vital to ensure that you’re doing your research and learning about the different eCommerce platforms available.
+If you're selling products, it's vital to ensure you're researching and learning about the different eCommerce platforms available.

-A product website is not required to have a specific look or design; it can be as simple or complex as you’d like.
-However, choosing a user-friendly website that provides a fast checkout process is essential.
+A product website is not required to have a specific look or design; it can be as simple or complex as you'd like.
+However, choosing a user-friendly website with fast checkout is essential.

 Inventory management systems are also critical to a successful product website, enabling you to track your inventory and update your product listings.

-When selling services, you must decide whether to develop a website focused on a single service or multiple services.
-For example, if you’re a yoga instructor, it’s better to set up a website that focuses on teaching yoga than one that offers various services.
+You must decide whether to develop a website focused on a single service or multiple services when selling services.
+For example, if you're a yoga instructor, it's better to set up a website that focuses on teaching yoga than one that offers various services.